anirbanpranto/anirbanpranto.github.io/_posts/2021-07-06-things-they-dont-teach1.markdown

 ```
 This is a response that we received from the `https://random-data-api.com` server and the endpoint that we used to get the data was `/api/address/random_address/`.
 Here `https://random-data-api.com` is called the base url.

-This video is getting too long, so lets end it here today.
+This post is getting too long, so lets end it here today.
 On next episode we'll make our own api and send other types of requests and see how they work! :) Thanks for reading.